 The Basel II formula for calculating minimum capital requirements in the first pillar takes EaD and LGD as given and makes the calculation using an asymptotic single risk factor (ASRF) model.
-On the other hand, empirical analyses show that PD, LGD, and EaD all grow larger during recessions.
-Kupiec (2007) attempts to model these positive correlations among PD, LGD, and EaD.
-Specifically, he uses latent variables
+On the other hand, there are empirical analyses showing that PD, LGD, and EaD all grow larger during recessions.
+Kupiec attempts to model these positive correlations among PD, LGD, and EaD.
+Specifically, Kupiec uses latent variables to determine a firm's asset value, LGD and EaD, using a common factor and individual factors that follow normal distributions.

-3. When there are estimation errors in PD or LGD, or when they are time variable, this is reflected in the value of the LEQ estimate.
-Estimation methods for EaD alone instead of the minimum capital requirements may be desirable to avert such a bias.

-4. UL is defined as the expected loss under stress (SEL) minus EL.
-See Section IV for details.

-5. EaD apparently increases during recessions because funds demand rises as cash flow worsens under poor business performance.
-One reason why LGD increases during recessions is that for loans with collateral the value of to determine a firm's asset value, LGD and EaD, using a common factor and individual factors that follow normal distributions.
 The setup establishes the correlations among PD, LGD, and EaD through the common factor.
+Kupiec then derives the analytical solution for the portfolio loss rate under these model settings.
+However, the value of the LEQ estimate.
+Estimation methods for EaD alone instead of the minimum capital requirements may be desirable to avert such bias.

+&lt;sup>4 UL is defined as the expected loss under stress (SEL) minus EL.
+See Chapter 4 for details.

+&lt;sup>5 EaD apparently increases during recessions because funds demand rises as cash flow worsens under poor business performance.
+One reason why LGD increases during recessions is that for loans with collateral the value of the collateral declines during recessions, resulting in a lower recovery rate upon default.
+Pykhtin [2003] notes that ignoring the correlation between PD and LGD results in an underestimation of the credit risk.

-He then derives the analytical solution for the portfolio loss rate under these model settings.
-However, he does not explicitly incorporate the cause of the variation in EaD such as changes in firm funds demand into the model, and simply introduces changes in EaD as a stochastic process.
+Kupiec does not explicitly incorporate the cause of the variation in EaD such as changes in firm funds demand into the model, and simply introduces changes in EaD as a stochastic process.

-III.
-Commitment Lines and Funds Demand Model
+3. Commitment Lines and Funds Demand Model